Atlas-OS/docs/docs/index.md

 You have reached the Atlas documentation.
 By reading, you will learn everything you need to know about Atlas.

+!!! danger "Security Concerns"
+    We have heard your concerns about the security of Atlas and we have addressed them in a [tweet posted by our official account](https://twitter.com/AtlasOS/status/1651284816489336832?s=20).
+We will be working on making Atlas secure as the project goes along!
+Thank you for your patience.

 ## :material-head-question-outline: What is Atlas?

 Atlas is a open source, and transparent project, that modifies Windows, and removes all of the negative drawbacks that affect gaming performance.